St. Patrick spoke the Irish language. You can share a little Irish with your friends to really connect with Ireland’s Gaelic culture.

 Important note: please don’t use St. Patrick’s Day to abuse your love for alcohol.
 We want you to enjoy yourself, not shame yourself.
 Say this with your cup of tea if you prefer!

-By the way, are you enjoying learning a little bit of the native language of Ireland, in Bitesize pieces?
-That’s what we pride ourselves in at Bitesize Irish Gaelic.
-Read about Bitesize Irish Gaelic if you’re interested why we build our learning program.
+By the way, are you enjoying learning a little bit of the native language of Ireland in Bitesize pieces?
+That’s what we pride ourselves on at Bitesize Irish.

-Phrase 3 in Irish Gaelic: A pint of Guinness, please
+Phrase 3 in Irish: A pint of Guinness, please

 Pionta Guinness le do thoil – /Pyun-tah Guinness, leh duh hul./